isaacksdata/Advent-of-code-2023/README.md

 Part B - now cannot brute force as too many possibilities.
 Spent a long time on this part, I knew i needed to use recursion and caching (dynamic programming) but took a while to find where the recursion needed to be implemented.

+## Day 13

+Part A - Simple enough, find possible mirror lines where neighbouring rows/cols are equal and then iterate towards the edges until it fails or reach an edge.

+Part B - nothing special needed here - just find potential smudge points by nearly equal rows/cols and then check the answer of each possible smudge location to see if it gives a different mirror line.